Depth-graded motivic multiple zeta values: Totally odd multiple zeta values

 \begin{conj} (`Uneven' part of motivic Broadhurst-Kreimer conjecture)

 \end{conj}

-Since the action of the operators $\partial_{2n+1}$ on the totally odd depth-graded motivic multiple zeta values can be computed explicitly in terms of binomial coefficients, one can hope to prove this conjecture by elementary methods.
-Indeed, the left-hand side of $(\ref{conjeqnmotoddzetas})$ is the generating series where $C_{N,r}$ are the matrices of binomial coefficients defined in $(\ref{CNrdef})$.
-Using this formulation, I have verified $(\ref{conjeqnmotoddzetas})$ up to weight 30.
+Since the action of the operators $\partial_{2n+1}$ on the totally odd depth-graded motivic multiple zeta values can be computed explicitly in terms of binomial coefficients, one can hope to prove a version of this conjecture by elementary methods.
+Indeed, assuming conjecture \ref{conjsecond}, the left-hand side of $(\ref{conjeqnmotoddzetas})$ is the generating series where $C_{N,r}$ are the matrices of binomial coefficients defined in $(\ref{CNrdef})$.
+Therefore, one is led to conjecture that this generating series also coincides with the right-hand side of $(\ref{conjeqnmotoddzetas})$.
+I have verified this up to weight 30.

-Standard transcendence conjectures for multiple zeta values would then have it that if $\mathcal{Z}^{odd}_{N,d}$ denotes the space of depth-graded multiple zeta values modulo $\zeta(2)$, of weight $N$ and depth $d$, then we obtain the apparently new conjecture:
+Standard transcendence conjectures for multiple zeta values would then have it that if $\mathcal{Z}^{odd}_{N,d}$ denotes the space of totally odd depth-graded multiple zeta values modulo $\zeta(2)$, of weight $N$ and depth $d$, then we obtain the new conjecture: